 Beale’s achievements were humble but impressive for an institution with such a history as Lloyd’s.
 But last year Beale was succeeded by John Neal, who walked almost immediately into a media firestorm when Bloomberg published a blistering report on “the deep-seated culture of sexual harassment” at Lloyd’s, surfacing incidents ranging from inappropriate comments to physical assault.

 In response, Neal commissioned the largest survey of its kind into the market’s culture.
 He said there had been more than 6,000 responses from the 45,000 strong community that composes the market, including Lloyd’s 1,000 direct employees.

 The results of the survey are due to be released this week during Dive In, but already Lloyd’s chief has admitted that the sentiment of the survey results “is validating that those problems exist”.

 An old-school response to an old-fashioned problem?

 Part of the response has been to offer a third-party operated harassment reporting hotline, which for an organization trying to move from being perceived as traditional to forward-thinking is surprisingly antiquated.

 In my experience, no matter how good the intentions, well-meaning initiatives to make employees feel protected through openness and transparency often fall short for two key reasons:

-- A fear of consequences – embarrassment, isolation, low-performance ratings, lost promotions and even firing
+- Fear of consequences – embarrassment, isolation, low-performance ratings, lost promotions, and even firing

 - A sense of futility – the belief that saying something won’t make a difference, so why bother?